 Engineering Culture & Tech Stack

 Anthropic's technical environment reflects its research-lab DNA.
-The engineering culture is built around small, autonomous teams that own projects end-to-end, a flat structure where junior engineers can contribute to cutting-edge research, and a heavy emphasis on publishing and open research.
+The engineering culture is built around small, autonomous teams that own projects end-to-end, high individual ownership where engineers at all levels contribute to cutting-edge research, and a heavy emphasis on publishing and open research.

 Tech Stack